 The score is reduced for excessive forward excursion.
 Where the head of the Rear Passenger exceeds the 450mm or 550mm forward excursion line as defined in the full width test protocol, a 2 or 4 point modifier respectively is applied.
-The modifier can be removed when it is shown by means of numerical simulation or a sled test that the HIII-50M does not contact the front passenger seat when in the 50M seating position, or when the HIC{15} value is below 700 in case of contact with the front passenger seat.
+The modifier can be removed when it is shown by means of numerical simulation or a sled test that the HIII-50M does not contact the front passenger seat when in the 50M seating position, or when the $HIC{15}$ value is below 700 in case of contact with the front passenger seat.
+The rear seat shall be set to the HIII-50M design position.